 Calendula was named 2008 Herb of the Year by the International Herb Association.
 It is a long time favorite with a history going back thousands of years.
 Calendula was well known as a medicinal herb in ancient Greece, India, Egypt, and Arabia (where it was also used as a yellow dye in food, fabrics, and cosmetics).

 Native to the Mediterranean, calendula is now grown around the world.
 Calendula plants produce attractive golden or orange flowers that are a favorite among herbalists and gardeners.
 Calendula plants bloom throughout the growing season and petals can be harvested as blooms begin to fade.
 The plant likes full sun and ordinary garden soil.
-Calendula is an annual and is easy to grow from seeds – just plant after all danger of frost is past and looks for sprouts to appear almost overnight.
+Calendula is an annual and is easy to grow from seeds – just plant after all danger of frost is past and looks for seedlings to appear almost overnight.
 Gather the flowers at their peak bloom.
 Gently pull the petals from the bitter center part.
 Use calendula flower petals either fresh or dried.
 The spicy-scented petals can be used whole or chopped in many recipes.
 Try adding calendula flowers to breads, soups, and salads.
 (When using calendula, it is important to make sure that the plant is authentic Calendula officinalis and not one of the ornamental marigolds.)

 * Calendula belongs to the same family as daisies, chrysanthemums, and ragweed.
 In cases of allergic reaction, discontinue use.
 Calendula may affect conception when taken by either man or woman, so avoid when trying to get pregnant.
 Do not use calendula when pregnant or nursing.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or using prescription (or over-the-counter) medications.